zpg6/opennextjs-azure/README.md

 | Infrastructure                         | Complete Bicep templates (Y1 Consumption for dev, EP1 Premium for prod) |

 ## Quick Start

+(Oops, we unpublished from NPM to clean up some test releases and its a 24hour wait to republish on same name. so for today its `opennext-azure` as the name for now.)

 ```bash
 # Install globally or use npx